-The Visited States Map shows off your road travels through the US – and, now, Canada.
+The Visited States Map shows off your road travels through the USA and Canada.
 Whether you're an RVer or a road-tripper, show us where you've been!

 My map is color-coded according to how much time I've spent in each state.
 Other map generators can overstate the case; sure, I've been to Minnesota, but I didn't even stop for gas, so how can I fill it in the same as someplace I've been many times for weeks at a stretch?
 The states are given one of four colors: